Lottery 'n Go » Blog » Lottery Lump Sum VS Annuity – Lottery Payout Options

 Is Lottery Annuity Considered Income?

 Yes, the lottery annuity you received in that tax period must be reported as income.
-Check out our tax guide for more details on applicable taxes.
+Check out our lottery tax guide for more details on applicable taxes.

 Can You Leave Lottery Annuity to Someone?